maRT1gaS/cloudflare-docs/content/randomness-beacon/about/future.md

 title: Future of Drand
 weight: 2
 pcx-content-type: concept
+meta:
+  title: What do you see as the future of this project?
 ---

 # What do you see as the future of this project?